rey/cookbook/recipes/turkey-marinade.md

 ## Cook the steaks!

 1. Take each steak, gently remove the bigger pieces of garlic and onion then pat dry.
-2. Preheat a griddle pan to magma and throw the turkey steaks on.
+2. Preheat a griddle pan to magma, add a dash of oil and throw the turkey steaks on.
 Grill for a couple of minutes either side (check out those grill lines, oh yes).
 3. Leave to rest for 5 minutes or so.
 4. Slice into inch thick stripes and place on top of a delicious stir fry (or whatever, it's your food).